thindil/steamsky/bin/doc/MODDING.md

 * If editing *game.dat* file: just change the selected value of the attribute.
 * If editing your own file: you need to remove first selected attribute then add new.
 * To edit the attribute name, just edit value of the attribute `name`.
-* To change the attributes description, just edit the text between `attribute` tags.
+* To change the attribute's description, just edit the text between `attribute` tags.

 ### Adding a new attribute
 * To add a new attribute, just append a new line with tag `attribute` with